FrankMittelbach/fmitex/fewerfloatpages/README.md

 -----

-This package implements float algorithm extension for handling float pages.
-It attempts to reduce the number of unnecessary (fairly empty) float pages while making sure that floats nevertheles stay close to their call-outs.
+This package implements a float algorithm extension for handling float pages.
+It attempts to reduce the number of unnecessary (fairly empty) float pages while making sure that floats nevertheless stay close to their call-outs.
 Several aspects of the algorithm behavior are adjustable.